Jurassic: Middle Jurassic

-Upper Jurassic
+Late Jurassic

 The Oxfordian is named after the city of Oxford in England and was named by Alcide d'Orbigny in 1844 in reference to the Oxford Clay.
 The base of the Oxfordian lacks a defined GSSP.
 W. J. Arkell in studies in 1939 and 1946 placed the lower boundary of the Oxfordian as the first appearance of the ammonite Quenstedtoceras mariae (then placed in the genus Vertumniceras).
 Subsequent proposals have suggested the first appearance of Cardioceras redcliffense as the lower boundary.

 The village of Kimmeridge on the coast of Dorset, England, is the origin of the name of the Kimmeridgian.
 The stage was named by Alcide d'Orbigny in 1842 in reference to the Kimmeridge Clay.
 The GSSP for the base of the Kimmeridgian is the Flodigarry section at Staffin Bay on the Isle of Skye, Scotland, which was ratified in 2021.
 The boundary is defined by the first appearance of ammonites marking the boreal Bauhini Zone and the subboreal Baylei Zone.

 The Tithonian was introduced in scientific literature by Albert Oppel in 1865.
 The name Tithonian is unusual in geological stage names because it is derived from Greek mythology rather than a place name.
 Tithonus was the son of Laomedon of Troy and fell in love with Eos, the Greek goddess of dawn.
 His name was chosen by Albert Oppel for this stratigraphical stage because the Tithonian finds itself hand in hand with the dawn of the Cretaceous.
 The base of the Tithonian currently lacks a GSSP.
 The working definition for the base of the Tithonian is the first appearance of the ammonite genus Gravesia.

 The upper boundary of the Jurassic is currently undefined, and the Jurassic–Cretaceous boundary is currently the only system boundary to lack a defined GSSP.
 Placing a GSSP for this boundary has been difficult because of the strong regionality of most biostratigraphic markers, and lack of any chemostratigraphic events, such as isotope excursions (large sudden changes in ratios of isotopes), that could be used to define or correlate a boundary.
 Calpionellids, an enigmatic group of planktonic protists with urn-shaped calcitic tests briefly abundant during the latest Jurassic to earliest Cretaceous, have been suggested to represent the most promising candidates for fixing the Jurassic–Cretaceous boundary In particular, the first appearance Calpionella alpina, co-inciding with the base of the eponymous Alpina subzone, has been proposed as the definition of the base of the Cretaceous.
 The working definition for the boundary has often been placed as the first appearance of the ammonite Strambergella jacobi, formerly placed in the genus Berriasella, but its use as a stratigraphic indicator has been questioned, as its first appearance does not correlate with that of C. alpina.